roman-zug/Matthew-Effect/README.md

 - `functions`- contains all functions that are used in the scripts
 - `ścripts` - contains all script files (figure scripts and auxiliary scripts)

 To create Figure 1, run the script `Figure_1.m`, and so on.
-Some scripts require a mat file as input.
+Some scripts require other scripts to be run first.
-For example, to create Figure 5, you will first need to run `maketask.m`, `runtask.m`, `collate_fitness.m`. `optimization.m`, and `categorize.m`.
+For example, to create Figure 5, you will first need to run `maketask.m`, `runtask.m`, `collate_fitness.m`. `optimization.m`, and `categorize.m`
+before you can run `Figure_5.m`.